SophistSolutions/Stroika/Documentation/Building Stroika.md

 ## Alternatives

-We seriously considered a number of build systems, including cmake, ant, perl scripts, qmake, etc. They all weak, with ant possibly being the best alternative, except that it&#39;s heavily java oriented.
+We seriously considered a number of build systems, including cmake, ant, perl scripts, qmake, etc. They all had substantial weaknesses, with ant possibly being the best alternative, except that it&#39;s heavily java oriented.
+Maybe for c++ cmake would have been the best?

-Just normal GNU make – appears to be the least bad alternative, so that&#39;s what we&#39;re doing.
+But just plain GNU make – appears to be the least bad alternative, so that&#39;s what we&#39;re doing.

+But - even with just plain make, you need some sort of configure script to establish what compiler options will be defined.
+Again, lots of different alternatives here, but in the end I decided to just build custom scripts which build a very simple XML configuration declaration, and which drives the make process by #included 'config' makefile.

 ## Configurations

-The design is to make a set of configuration files – each stored in the ConfigurationFiles/ directory.
+The design is to make a set of configuration files – each stored in the `ConfigurationFiles/` directory.
 Configurations are described by a single XML file.
 They can be generated using the configure script.

- configure --help
+`configure --help`

 for more information.